lserp/undercut-f1-enhanced/README.md

 Listen to team radio clips from anytime in the session, and use a local ML model (Whisper) to transcribe the audio on demand.
 Transcription accuracy is fairly low, depending on the that days audio quality and driver.
 Suggestions welcome for improving this!

+Audio playback prerequisites:

+- If on Linux, make sure you have `aplay` and `mpg123` installed.
+See [the NetCoreAudio Prerequisites for more details](https://github.com/mobiletechtracker/NetCoreAudio?tab=readme-ov-file#prerequisites)

 ![Listen to and Transcribe Team Radio](docs/screenshots/team-radio.png)

 ## Getting Started with `undercutf1`